17twenty/color/README.md

 - [ ] Windows support
 - [ ] Respect $TERM
 - [ ] Fully wrap \*log.Logger, perhaps a format string that defines the prefix, date, content etc. Perhaps another package?
-- [ ] New interface for sprintf for performance purposes